-Today’s business climate is constantly changing and business either adapt to the changes or go under.
-To keep up with the political, economic or technological changes and thrive in the 21st-century organizations must have proper change management.
+Today’s business climate is constantly changing and businesses either adapt to the changes or go under.
+To keep up with the political, economic, or technological changes and thrive in the 21st-century organizations must have proper change management.

-Change Management entails having a structured plan to enable individuals, teams or organizations move from a current position to a future desired position.
+Change Management entails having a structured plan to enable individuals, teams, or organizations to move from a current position to a future desired position.
 Tools (techniques, models, methods) and control mechanism (processes and procedures) are what is required for change to efficiently and effectively happen.

 For effective change management to take place it has to take place at three levels.

 For an organization to successfully change, individuals need to change.
 The success of each project ultimately lies with each impacted employee doing their work differently.